ArchipelagoMW/Archipelago/worlds/noita/docs/en_Noita.md

 * `Random Wand (Tiers 1 - 6)`
 * `Potion`

-Negative rewards consist of all "Bad" and "Awful" events from the native stream integration, some examples:
+Traps consist of all "Bad" and "Awful" events from the native stream integration, some examples:

 * `Slow Player`
 * `Trailing Lava`